WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Shoot/Kick/Explode locks open, and bypass hacking.
 Read the nexus page for [LockyBastard](https://www.nexusmods.com/fallout4/mods/13380) and [Auto-Hack](https://www.nexusmods.com/fallout4/mods/45219) for more details.
 - Survival fast travel is available by building the SS2 Caravan plot, and upgrading it to level 2, or take the Explorer Perk.
 It can also be enabled in the unlimited survival settings.

-### Technical Notes
+### Technical Requirements
 - The modlist is designed for relatively modern, middle range hardware.
-A high end graphics card is not required (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60), but a decent processor is useful for running heavily modded Fallout 4.
+A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60).
 If you have less than 6gb of vram, I would recommend replacing the texture BSAs in the stock folder with the vanilla ones, or with the PhyOP textures.
+For users who need more performance, I also suggest using BethINI to tweak the grass and shadow draw distance settings.
+You can also try disabling the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).

 ## Wabbajack Installation
 See [How to Wabbajack](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/How%20To%20Wabbajack.md) for detailed instructions on using wabbajack to install the modlist